Synthetify/synthetify-landing/src/blogPosts/debtpool-explanation.md

 Debt Pool participators on Synthetify get rewards in SNY tokens.
 For using stSOL or mSOL as collateral, they can receive an extra reward in MNDE or LIDO.

-Of course, apart from the rewards, you can also make a profit if the value of your synthetic assets increases, or if you sort them (by holding debt in xUSD) it goes down.
+Of course, apart from the rewards, you can also make a profit if the value of your synthetic assets increases, or if you short them (by holding debt in xUSD) it goes down.
 Here you can read more about it👇
  [How to earn #5: Holding debt in xUSD - Synthetify](https://synthetify.io/blog/how-to-earn-5)